 When owners are not sure of the type of worm infesting their cats, or if they suspect multiple types of infestations, then a broad spectrum dewormer such as the Bayer Drontal Cat Dewormer is a great alternative.
 Although expensive, this treatment may actually end up saving money if your cat contracts intestinal parasites very frequently or if you want to treat multiple cats.

-Bayer Drontal Dewormer is a favorite of vets and has two ultra-powerful active ingredients: pyrantel pamoate and praziquantel.
-It is available in the tablet form and doses can be conveniently administered.
-The tablets are equally safe for both kittens as well as adult cats.
+Bayer Drontal Dewormer is a favorite of vets and has two ultra-powerful active ingredients: Pyrantel Pamoate and Praziquantel.
+It is available in tablet form and doses can be conveniently administered.
+The tablets are equally safe for both kittens and adult cats.
 Each bottle contains 50 tablets, which makes it worth all the money cat owners spend buying it.

 - It is the preferred treatment of vets when they are looking to treat intestinal parasites.

 - This targets multiple types of worms and has two active ingredients: pyrantel pamoate and praziquantel.

 - The medication is very effective yet carries a low risk of any side effects.